 - From a marketing perspective, at RDP we provide up to date content material for your newsletters; present at seminars with you (R&D tax relief is a very good draw when you have a seminar), attend and participate in HMRC tax credit briefings for our mutual benefit, and promote your brand on social media channels that you have a presence on;

 - With RDP as your R&D tax credit partner, you will be able to market your services to any applicable industry and to any company size.
 This includes showcasing them on your website with confidence.

 In addition to the above examples, RDP has a variety of suggestions and action items for your clients, irrespective of their size, to ensure they claim without reviewing any key client financial documentation so that no client misses out on its two-year filing deadline requirement.
 These are just a few examples as to how we have helped our existing partners both in and outside of the top 100 accounting firms in the UK.

 Contact the author to get more information about how RDP can assist your firm and develop a long-lasting partnership.

 Brian Cookson is RDP’s Founder and Managing Director.
-He has over 30 years of experience in educating businesses on R&D tax credits.
 He can be contacted at: